What is a kidney scan?

 A kidney scan can be done in several different ways to help look at kidney problems.
 All of these scans use a radioactive tracer.

-You may need a kidney scan if your healthcare provider thinks you may have:
+You may need a kidney scan if your healthcare provider thinks you may have abnormal kidney function or may need surgery for a kidney problem.

 - Rejection of a transplanted kidney